jessiew1/mobilephenomics/docs/study/recruitment.md

 Target: 2000 participants along with parents of minor participants to participate in virtual procedures.
 Of these, 500 participants will be asked to come in for non-contrast agent MRI procedures.

 *Key Inclusion Criteria*:
 - Age: 13-25.
+This age range allows us to focus on the critical period of adolescence and young adulthood.
 - Sex: Males and Females
+- For MRI studies, women of child bearing potential must verbally attest that they are not pregnant at each visit
-- Proficiency in English
+- Proficiency in English, as study assessments and tasks are designed for English speakers
-    - Mood and anxiety group: Mood and anxiety group must demonstrate evidence of a mood or anxiety disorder (All ICD codes encompassed by mood/anxiety disorders in DSM (excluding Bipolar Disorder I & II), Borderline personality disorder, Clinically significant affective instability from clinician referrals, Treatment with a SSRI, Elevated PHQ-9 scores administered during standard health system screening.)
-    - Typically Developing Group: No current or documented history DSM IV axis I or II diagnosis, or use of psychoactive medications.
+- Able to understand study procedures and agreeing to participate by giving written informed consent

 *Key Exclusion Criteria*:
-- Significant medical or neurological illness that may increase risk.
+- Significant medical or neurological illness that in the PI’s judgment may increase risks of the study, significantly affects brain function or otherwise impedes participation.
-- Pregnancy
+- Pregnancy.
+Although there are no known risks related to MRI on pregnant women or a fetus, there is a possibility of yet undiscovered pregnancy related risks.
+Since there is no possible benefit from participating in this protocol for a pregnant woman, we will exclude pregnant women.
+As in accordance with current guidelines from CAMRIS, we will assess pregnancy by verbal attestation from participants that they are or are not pregnant
 - Any history of pervasive developmental disorder or intellectual disability
 - Documented history of a psychotic disorder, bipolar disorder, or clinically significant current substance misuse
 - Non-psychiatric medical disorders that may impact brain function or visual acuity
 - Lack of a mobile device with capabilities to complete study procedures
 - Acute intoxication with alcohol or other substances based on clinical assessment, subject report, or results of laboratory testing
-- For 3T and 7T participants only: contraindications/claustrophobia